 Wall Insulation: Up to $400/home

-There are a number of benefits to home solar energy.
-You can reduce emissions, raise your property values, and save money.
-With the right storage equipment, solar panels can also provide you with additional energy security and offer some protection from power outages.
+There are many benefits to home solar energy.
+You can qualify for tax benefits, raise your property values, and reduce emissions.
+With the right storage equipment, solar panels can also give you additional energy security and offer some protection from power outages.

 Solar panels are gaining in popularity for their low upkeep costs and high efficiency under a variety of conditions.
 Depending on how much sunlight your property receives, you may find they're the best performing source of renewable energy compared to others.